joschu/trajopt/doc/install.rst

 Instructions
 -------------

-- install OpenRAVE 0.9 or above (currently, that means getting the latest sources) using `instructions on openrave.org <http://openrave.org/docs/latest_stable>`_
+- install OpenRAVE 0.8 or above

+.. note:: For best results, install a new version of OpenRAVE (version 0.9) from source.
+Due to a recent bugfix, optimization over affine DOFs won't work with 0.8.
+Also, performance benchmarks are noticeably improved for 0.9 (for some unknown reason.)

 - install OpenSceneGraph, CMake, boost, and Eigen using your package manager.
 In Ubuntu, that's::